StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 * **Splunk instance name** - A unique name to identify the Splunk instance in StackState.
 * **Splunk API URL** - The URL where the Splunk API can be reached.
 For example: `http://splunk.network.local:8089`.

-After the StackPack has been installed, you should follow the instructions below to configure the required Splunk checks on StackState Agent V2 or StackState Agent V1.
+After the StackPack has been installed, you should follow the instructions below to configure the required Splunk checks on StackState Agent V2 or StackState Agent V1 (legacy).

 ### Configure

-A Splunk check must be configured on StackState Agent V2 or StackState Agent V1 for each type of data you want to retrieve from Splunk:
+A Splunk check must be configured on StackState Agent V2 or StackState Agent V1 (legacy) for each type of data you want to retrieve from Splunk:

 * **StackState Agent V2 (recommended)**:
   * [Splunk Health check](splunk_health.md) - to retrieve health data from Splunk
   * [Splunk Topology V2 check](splunk_topology_v2.md) - to retrieve topology data from Splunk

-* **StackState Agent V1**:
+* **StackState Agent V1 (legacy)**:
   * [Splunk Events check](splunk_events.md) - to retrieve events data from Splunk
   * [Splunk Metrics check](splunk_metrics.md) - to retrieve metrics data from Splunk
   * [Splunk Topology V1 check](splunk_topology.md) - to retrieve topology data from Splunk

 ### Authentication

-Each Splunk check configured on StackState Agent V1 must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.
+Each Splunk check configured on StackState Agent V1 (legacy) must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.

 Two authentication mechanisms are available: